chrisparnin/attachables/README.md

 ### Installing attachables

-- Will be available in the Visual Studio gallery shortly.
+- Download .vsix and double click to install from [Visual Studio Gallery](http://visualstudiogallery.msdn.microsoft.com/850937ba-ff0b-43cb-badd-4e273b508c32), or search for "attachables" in Online Gallery in "Visual Studio's Tools > Extensions and Updates" tool menu.

 - To install from source, first install the [Visual Studio SDK 2012](http://www.microsoft.com/en-us/download/details.aspx?id=30668) or [2010](http://www.microsoft.com/en-us/download/details.aspx?id=21835) in order to build project.
-Then install the resulting .VSIX file.
+Then install the resulting .vsix file.

 ### Other platforms